-The children you assign to the various levels of the Options for Differentiation activities may differ from lesson to lesson or over the course of time.
+You may assign different children to the various levels of the Options for Differentiation activities from lesson to lesson, depending on their needs.
 It is important to remember that each child grows and learns at their own pace and that the pace at which any given child learns can vary over time.
-Evaluate children's comprehension as you teach each lesson to determine which Options for Differentiation activity best suits each individual at the end of every lesson.
+Evaluate children's comprehension as you teach each lesson to determine which Options for Differentiation activity best suits each individual at the end of the lesson.